The Load-Out: History

 "The Load-Out" describes the daily practices of a band and its road crew on a concert tour, and the emotions evoked throughout such an endeavor.
 The first three verses of the song consist of Browne singing and playing piano with David Lindley playing lap steel guitar.
 They are later joined by a synthesizer, followed by the rest of the band.
 Eventually "The Load-Out" segues into an interpretation of Maurice Williams' 1960 hit "Stay", sung by Browne, Rosemary Butler, and Lindley.
 Lindley sings the falsetto in the second chorus (Rosemary Butler sings in the first).

 Many radio stations played "The Load-Out" and "Stay" together as a medley, and, although it wasn't released as a single to the public initially ("Rosie" was the original B-side to "Stay"), "The Load-Out" charted as a tag-along to "Stay" on the Billboard Hot 100 singles charts, based on airplay.
 "Stay" debuted on the Hot 100 on June 10, 1978, as a sole A-side, but was listed along with "The Load-Out" on the chart beginning with the August 5, 1978, chart for eight weeks, both showing a peak at No. 20.
 "Stay" stayed on the Hot 100 for a total of fifteen weeks.

+When performing "The Load-Out"/"Stay" at the Universal Amphitheatre, during "Stay," Jackson had the roadies carting off all the equipment until he was left with only the Grand Piano, to finish the song.